ratanahaerlavynah/dreamy/_poems/88-the-healing-of-what-was-never-hers-to-carry.md

 ---
 layout: poem
-title: "The Healing of What Was Never Hers to Carry"
+title: The Healing of What Was Never Hers to Carry
 order: 88
+description: >-
+  <pre> They took my voice before it had a shape,  not with silence but with
+  noise too sharp for dreams to survive.
+The world assigned me a frequency I never belonged to.
+And when I tried to hum my own…
+tags: []
+image: /assets/img/88-the-healing-of-what-was-never-hers-to-carry.png
+permalink: /poems/88-the-healing-of-what-was-never-hers-to-carry/
 ---

 <pre>